adamjmurray/chorus.js/README.md

 ## Features

-- Generate multi-track songs with intuitive support for harmony-based composition ("Western music").
-- Realtime and file-based MIDI I/O
+- Multi-track music creation via [MIDI](http://www.instructables.com/id/What-is-MIDI/) real-time and file output
+- Harmony-based pitch sequencing using scales and chord progressions
+- Minimalistic API suitable for learning music theory
-- Microtonal support for working with more than 12 pitches per octave
+- Microtonal support for experimental music with more than 12 pitches per octave

 ## Status

-Early beta-ish version, not quite ready for general usage.

-If you found this and you're trying it anyway, see this README, the examples folder, documentation, and tests for ideas on usage.
+Beta version.
+The API is still in flux, but should be stable soon.

+Currently requires Node.js 6+.
+It will be updated to support web browsers at some point.

 ## Documentation

 Work in progress: https://adamjmurray.github.io/chorus.js/

+See this README, the examples folder, documentation, and tests for ideas on usage.

 ## Installation